 The Corrales Harvest Festival is a two day event that takes place each year

-throughout the village of Corrales during the third weekend in October.
+throughout the village of Corrales during the last weekend in September.

 is restricted during the event to provide a safe and enjoyable experience for our guests.

 The Corrales Harvest Festival is organized and managed by the Kiwanis

 Club of Corrales Foundation, Inc., a non-profit corporation organized